ypinhsuan/tp/docs/UserGuide.md

 For example:

-* You are taking the attendance for one of your lessons, CS2103T Tutorial.
+1. You are taking the attendance for one of your lessons, CS2103T Tutorial.
    You have just [recorded the attendance](#adding-an-attendance-record--add-attendance) of the first student.

-* Instead of typing the whole command from the beginning, you can **press** the <kbd>↑</kbd> key.
+1. Instead of typing the whole command from the beginning, you can **press** the <kbd>↑</kbd> key.

-* The previous command will be displayed in the command box.
+1. The previous command will be displayed in the command box.

-* Now you can edit the command to record the attendance of other students.
+1. Now you can edit the command to record the attendance of other students.

 #### Saving the data

 Tutor's Pet automatically saves your data to your home folder after any changes are made.
 There is no need for you to save manually.

-### Managing students
+### Managing Students

 #### Adding a student : `add-student`